Bbenard/-home-benard-Desktop-friendlychat-master-SimpleCalculator/README.md

 #simple Android App Calculator

-Its a basic calculator that performs the following:-

 **Repository Link:** https://github.com/Bbenard/SimpleCalculator

-**About the project:**It is an android Basic Calculator
+**About the project:**Its a basic calculator that performs the following:-